Get Help During Tax Season

 If you received too much in tax credits, the difference will reduce the size of your refund or increase the amount you have to pay when you file your taxes.
 If you received too little in tax credits or waited until you filed to claim any available tax credit, the amount will be refunded to you or used to reduce the amount you need to pay.

-HealthSource RI is required to send Form 1095-A to anyone who enrolled or had a family member enrolled in health insurance through HealthSource RI for all or part of 2017.
-If you misplaced your 1095-A or it never arrived in the mail, you can also download the statement by logging into your secure account and clicking on the ‘My notices and announcements’ tab.
-Be sure to scroll down if you don’t see your the form.
-It will be labeled “COR-ELG-18-FORM1095A”.
+HealthSource RI is required to send Form 1095-A to anyone who enrolled or had a family member enrolled in health insurance through HealthSource RI for all or part of last year.
+If you misplaced your 1095-A or never received it in the mail, you can also download the statement by logging into your secure account and clicking on the ‘My notices and announcements’ tab.
+Be sure to scroll down if you don’t see your form.
+It will be labeled “COR-ELG-18-FORM 1095A”.